Cone snail

 Cone snails, or cones, are highly venomous sea snails that constitute the family Conidae.
 Conidae is a taxonomic family (previously subfamily) of predatory marine gastropod molluscs in the superfamily Conoidea.

-The 2014 classification of the superfamily Conoidea groups only cone snails in the family Conidae.
+As of 2014, cone snails are the only member of the superfamily Conoidea.
 Some previous classifications grouped the cone snails in a subfamily, Coninae.
 As of March 2015 Conidae contained over 800 recognized species, varying widely in size from lengths of 1.3 cm to 21.6 cm.
 Working in 18th-century Europe, Carl Linnaeus knew of only 30 species that are still considered valid.

 Fossils of cone snails have been found from the Eocene to the Holocene epochs.
 Cone snail species have shells that are roughly conical in shape.
 Many species have colorful patterning on the shell surface.
 Cone snails are almost exclusively tropical in distribution.

 All cone snails are venomous and capable of stinging.
 Cone snails use a modified radula tooth and a venom gland to attack and paralyze their prey before engulfing it.
 The tooth, which is likened to a dart or a harpoon, is barbed and can be extended some distance out from the head of the snail at the end of the proboscis.

 Cone snail venoms are mainly peptide-based, and contain many different toxins that vary in their effects.
 The sting of several larger species of cone snails can be serious, and even fatal to humans.
 Cone snail venom also shows promise for medical use.